OthankQ/100-days-of-code/r1-log.md

 ### R1D10
 Touched up CSS for the survey page project.
 Might go back to it once in a while to do some more practice with css.
 Completed the structure for the product landing page.

+### R1D11
+Passed all the test for the product landing page project.
+Still having trouble with aligning elements with CSS.